 Homemade sunflower seed caramel is surrounded by dark bitter chocolate in these easy to make sunflower seed cups.
-Sunflower seed caramel cups taste similar to traditional peanut butter cups but are free of the dairy, nuts and palm oil.
+Sunflower seed caramel cups taste similar to traditional dark chocolate peanut butter cups but are free of the dairy, nuts and palm oil.
 Suitable for nut-free, vegan, gluten-free, soy-free, coconut-free and Paleo diets.

 As these cups are made from sunflower seeds they are relatively inexpensive.
 Good quality sunflower seed butter isn’t available everywhere and is usually quite expensive so in this recipe uses whole sunflower seeds.